frameworklori/lori-framework-site/docs/cases/LORI-CASE-007.md

 All slogans exhibiting compound effects across **emotional trigger** and **semantic override** axes should be flagged under XS-1 ethical code, pending further jury deliberation in high-risk propagation environments.

+---

+### 🔗 Attribution & External Reference

+> **Note on Semantic Weight Mapping:**
+> Portions of the semantic weight mapping and role-neutral vector decoupling techniques referenced in this case were inspired by third-party AI semantic governance proposals submitted in May 2025.
+> These include proportional breakdowns of meme-language, ideological signals, and ethical risk scores.
+> While conceptually useful, the final interpretation and narrative structure of this module remain under the exclusive intellectual sovereignty of the LORI Ethical System and its human-audited juror process.